Tubthumping: Legacy

 A neon sculpture on the Leeds Playhouse features the lyric "I get knocked down but I get up again".
 During the COVID-19 pandemic in Leeds, the song was given a remix by local young musicians and sportspeople.

 Alternative rock band They Might Be Giants covered "Tubthumping" for The A.V.
 Club's A.V.
 Undercover series, and included on the compilation album Album Raises New and Troubling Questions.

-In 2024, New Zealand deputy prime minister Winston Peters used the song at a political rally.
+In 2024, New Zealand deputy prime minister Winston Peters used the song at a political rally for his right wing party New Zealand First.
 Chumbawamba accused Peters of hijacking the song and asked their record label to issue a cease and desist letter.
-Peters responded on X, "there's nothing to 'cease or desist'. [...]
+Peters responded on Twitter, "there's nothing to 'cease or desist'. [...]
 The song worked like a charm for our first public meeting after the election.
 The over 700 people in the crowd thought so too."

-The song was also used briefly in the 1998 comedy film Dirty Work starring Norm Macdonald and directed by Bob Saget.

-The song was played at the beginning of the Chuck second-season 2008 episode Chuck Versus the Cougars.
-(Ironically, the logo for this song looks very similar to the logo for the Buy More, the store where Chuck works.)

-The song was featured in the 2009 film Fanboys and the 2024 film Y2K.
-Both films are set in 1999.
-It is also featured in the closing credits of the 2023 film Champions.

-The song was added to the 2023 videogame Fortnite Festival.